Henri-J-Norden/Autosave-images-from-clipboard-OneNote-table-width-fix/README.md

 # OneNote 2016: make screen clippings auto-fit into tables again
 This script allows screen captures (or any copied image) to be pasted into a OneNote table with automatic resizing enabled - so the image won't mess up your table and the images will scale when the table size is changed!
+Alternatively, you could also use this script to paste images from your clipboard into any directory.

 ### How does it work?
 AutoHotKey (AHK) v1.1 script: automatically saves screen captures from Windows+Shift+S (or every image copied to the clipboard - see options) to a file and then adds the file path to the clipboard.